Social

 5

-Personal profiles reach further than company pages on LinkedIn.
-This prompt writes in the executive's voice rather than the company voice, with hooks that feel like a person talking, not a brand broadcasting.
+Personal profiles reach further than company pages on LinkedIn because the algorithm amplifies first-degree connections' activity to their wider network.
+Specify the executive's name, company, and topic, and Juma writes posts in their voice — not the company's — with hooks that sound like a person talking, not a brand broadcasting.

 Prompt